andyp-22/ffva/README.md

 ## Extension Settings
 This extension contributes the following settings through the `contributes.configuration` extension point:

-* `ffva.config.aliases`: Enable/disable this extension.
+* `ffva.config.aliases`: An array of items, each representing an alias associated with a corresponding file.
-* `ffva.config.autoClean...`: Enables or disables the automatic clean-up of aliases on file delete.
+* `ffva.config.doAutoClean`: Enables or disables the automatic clean-up of aliases on file delete.
-* `ffva.config.autoUpdate...`: Enables or disables the automatic update of aliases on file rename or move.
+* `ffva.config.doAutoUpdate`: Enables or disables the automatic update of aliases on file rename or move.

 ## Known Issues
-Super clean!
+No known issues as of writing.

 ## Release Notes